Actor portrayals.

 Results were similar in patients with ASCVD in ORION-11.4,5

-Study Design: ORION-10 (N=1561) & ORION-11 (N=1617) were multicenter, double-blind, randomized, placebo-controlled, 18-month, phase 3 trials in patients with established ASCVD (ORION-10 and ORION-11) or increased risk for CVD† (ORION-11).
+Study Design: ORION-10 (N=1561) and ORION-11 (N=1617) were multicenter, double-blind, randomized, placebo-controlled, 18-month, phase 3 trials in adults with established ASCVD (ORION-10 and ORION-11) or increased risk for CVD† (ORION-11).
 Patients were taking a maximally tolerated statin with or without other lipid-modifying therapy and required additional LDL-C reduction.
 The primary efficacy measure was the percentage change in LDL-C from baseline to day 510.1,6

 *LDL-C target was <70 mg/dL for patients with ASCVD.1